muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -t &lt;1-8&gt;
 Sets the desired number of parallel threads to be run when scraping.
 NOTE!
 Some modules have maximum allowed threads.
 If you set this higher than the allowed value, it will be auto-adjusted.
+By default it is set to 4.
 ###### Example(s)
 ```
 Skyscraper -p snes -s thegamesdb -t 5